-While we strongly agree that reducing sweets in your diet is a very good idea, we must admit that honey can be a wonderful taste in a lot of foods and we include some images of how honey can be used as a sweetener, but please consume in moderation.
+While we strongly agree that reducing sweets in your diet is a very good idea, we must admit that honey can be a wonderful taste in a lot of foods, but please consume honey in moderation.

-Honey in general and Manuka honey in particular is known to have positive health benefits and we present some of that information in this section and, with many additional materials, in our Honey Library.
+Honey in general and Manuka honey in particular is understood to have positive health benefits and we present some of that information in this section and many additional materials in our Honey Library.

 Wikipedia – Honey and Health

 This is what Wikipedia shows: http://en.wikipedia.org/wiki/Honey